brenobaise/CarSystem-master/README.md

 # CarSystem
 The program runs from the MainMenu.py.
 Check if tabulate is imported, otherwise products{} and order{} will not show.

-The products{} allows the user to add items to its order, and it also provides menu control input.
+The PRODUCTS dictionary is the main menu, the order dictionary is the user's shopping basket.

-"6-to restart", "7-to exit".
+Note:
 The program automatically restarts after every transaction.

-Missing Features.
+Added Features:
-To be able to change the price of the items inside the dictionary.
-Fixed [07/04/2022] To be able to clear the current order
+Program now handles any sort of input accordingly.[02/05/2022] Program now allows the user to control the flow of the program within any step of its execution.
+[30/04/2022]